devBoysal/Classic-Arcade-Game-Frogger/README.md

 - Open index.html in your preferred browser (make sure your browser is to date)
 - Alternatively, click the "right here" link above to play live

-This game is a clone of the classic arcade game "Frooger"
+This game is a clone of the classic arcade game "Frogger"

 - You must score as many points as possible before running out of lives.
 - 100pts to reach the end